 - Use the chocolate writing icing to dot the eyes and mouth onto each marshmallow.

 - Beat the butter until really soft and pale in colour.

-- Sift in half the icing sugar and beat until smooth.
+- Sift in the icing sugar and beat again until smooth.

-- Now take the cream cheese out of the fridge and add to the bowl.
+- Now take the cream cheese out of the fridge and add it into the bowl.
 Gently fold the cream cheese into the frosting until smooth.
 Be careful not to overdo it, as it can quickly become runny.

 Assemble the snowmen

-- Snap a Mikado stick in half and push into each side of the buttercream.
+- Snap a Mikado stick in half and push them into the buttercream for the arms.

-- Push 3 edible balls into the buttercream for the buttons.
+- Place 3 sprinkles onto the body for the buttons.